LMU Sustainability Week

 From November 3 to 7, 2025, the MZN will be hosting a Sustainability Week at LMU.
 You can look forward to...

-In view of the accelerating ecological and social crisis dynamics, the global community is facing challenges on an unprecedented scale: anthropogenic climate change, the loss of biodiversity, the increasing scarcity of resources, the destabilisation of political orders and growing social inequalities dramatically illustrate the need for far-reaching change.
+In view of the accelerating ecological and social crisis dynamics, the global community is facing challenges on an unprecedented scale: anthropogenic climate change, the loss of biodiversity, the increasing scarcity of resources, the destabilisation of political orders, the rapid advance of AI in all areas of life and growing social inequalities dramatically illustrate the need for far-reaching change.
 These developments not only affect individual sectors, but also undermine the ecological, economic and social foundations of our coexistence.
 In this context, universities have a prominent role to play - as places of knowledge production, critical reflection and social responsibility.

 By organising LMU Sustainability Week for the first time, Ludwig-Maximilians-Universität München is sending out a visible signal that sustainability is firmly anchored as a guiding principle of university development.
 The event week is organised by the Munich Centre for Sustainability (MZN) under the auspices of the LMU Sustainability Committee.
 It aims to institutionally strengthen the importance of sustainable development for research, teaching and university practice and to initiate a cross-faculty debate on key future issues.
 Sustainability is not understood as a sectoral challenge, but as an integrative, normative and transformative concept that transcends disciplinary boundaries and requires new forms of academic co-operation.